How to answer the 'your biggest weakness' interview question (with examples)

 Being able to communicate well is important in nearly every job, but this isn’t the same as public speaking.
 Very few roles will require you to regularly give speeches to large groups of people, so this is a reasonable, but non-problematic, weakness in many situations.

-You might want to add you don’t have problems in smaller groups, and that you’re keen to work on this weakness by practicing in front of increasingly bigger audiences.
+You might want to add that you don’t have problems in smaller groups, and that you’re keen to work on this weakness by practising in front of increasingly bigger audiences.
+For example:

 2. Delegating tasks

 This is a good weakness for three reasons:

 - It shows you take responsibility – employers love staff who take pride in their work and want to see tasks through to the end.

 - It shows consideration – this weakness also demonstrates you’re aware of other peoples’ workloads, and don’t want to add to them.

 - It’s a genuine weakness – no one can do all the work themselves, and delegating is healthy and effective.

 You need to be careful not to stray into “I care too much” territory with this one, but if you can back it up and show what you’re doing to tackle the problem, it’s a great option.

 Note: we would not recommend using this one if you’re applying for a management or people leadership position, as delegating is such a core management skill, that being unable to do it well could be too much of a red flag.